hannal7626/apcsa-freedom-project/blog/entry03.md

 ##### 02/11/24

 Content:
 As I have been tinkering to see what I can utilize in my project.
+I could use similarities to the emoji app to make buttons that the user may press on my app when they want to access a recipe or when the user wants to add a new recipe to the app that everyone else can view.
+To enable that the user had a easy time with navigation, a navigation controller could be implemented, facilitating smooth transitions between various screens.
+I will have the names, ingredients, and instructions, with options for storage including Core Data or a local database.

 <!-- tinker-->
 Today, I integrated xcode to my GitHub account using a YouTube tutorial.
 For future reference, I need to add my GitHub account with a token (I used a new one called xcode: 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) then when I was in the app, I went into integrate, made a new git repository and created a new repository on GitHub.
 I used that project's ssh on my ide so I could add it to this file.
 Also that was for the weather app.